 - Keep cool with a fan and water spritzer if you don’t have air con –Many smaller businesses find it hard to swallow the cost of aircon, but using a water spritzer, and a desk fan can keep you very comfortable.
-If you’re office is too hot, vary where you work, take your laptop to a local café with aircon and WiFi if it’s getting too much, or jump in the pool in the middle of the day to cool down – it’s one of the benefits of living here after all!
+If your office is too hot, vary where you work, take your laptop to a local café with aircon and WiFi if it’s getting too much, or jump in the pool in the middle of the day to cool down – it’s one of the benefits of living here after all!

 - Re-establish contact with lapsed clients – Summer is a nice time for a gentle reminder to ex clients that you’re still around.
 If you have some free time, drop an email to people who used to buy your products or use your services to say hi and ask them how it’s going and if they need anything.
 Chase up quotes or proposals and see if with a small nudge you can trigger an order, or a lead to follow up in September.
 Sometimes that’s all it takes!